Friday, February 2, 2024

 2 stalks celery, peeled and chopped

-4 ounces cremini mushrooms, chopped the same size as the onions, carrot, and celery
+4 ounces cremini mushrooms, chopped the same size as the onion, carrot, and celery

-1 bay leaf (I use Morton & Bassett)
+1 bay leaf (I use Morton & Bassett—do not leave this out)

-1 400g can of Italian whole peeled tomatoes, crushed by hand
+1 (400 g) can Italian whole peeled tomatoes, passed through a food mill

-1/4 cup red wine (good enough that you will drink it with dinner)
+¼ cup red wine (good enough to drink with dinner)

-3/4 cup stock (I use Better Than Bouillon Vegetable Base to make it.)
+¾ cup stock (I use Better Than Bouillon Vegetable Base)

 Salt and pepper, to taste

-Melt the butter then cook the pancetta without letting it color to render some of the fat - 3 to 5 minutes.
-Stir in the onion and garlic; then the carrot and the celery; then the mushrooms.
+Melt the butter in a wide sauté pan, then cook the pancetta without letting it color — about 3–5 minutes — to render some of the fat.
+Stir in the onion and garlic, then the carrot and celery, then the mushrooms.
 Cook over medium heat, stirring often.

-Turn the heat down till the sauce is gently moving.
-Partially cover the pan.
-Let it cook for about an hour, stirring occasionally, checking the liquid to make sure it does not dry out.
+Partially cover the pan and cook for about an hour, stirring occasionally and checking to make sure it doesn’t dry out.

-Pour in the heavy cream slowly and with a light hand.
-Stir.
-Let it cook a little longer - for 15 to 20 minutes, keeping in mind you do not want it to get thick.
+Pour in the heavy cream slowly, using a light hand.
+Stir and cook for another 15–20 minutes, keeping in mind that you don’t want the sauce to become thick.

 No comments: